The 500th Post – The Lost Sessions

 A deck building game which plays the same as the DC Deck Building game I mentioned earlier.

 Draft roles and play them in order, a la Citadels.
-This games has you moving around a board collecting things…
+This game has you moving around a board collecting things…

 I was hoping it would fix Citadels which I found very slow and boring, but it didn’t.